Insta envy: When you are jealous of someone’s Instagram page or their theme- The Urban Dictionary.

 Choosing the Photo to Edit

 It is likely I have at least 20 photos of the same thing to chose from.
 From selfies to POV pics.
-In order to narrow them down, I’ll add the best ones to my favorites.
+In order to narrow them down, I’ll add the best ones to my favourites.
 (That’s the little heart under the picture on the iPhone).
 Next, I open up Snug.
 When connected to your Instagram it will automatically load your feed.
 From here you can select the photos you favoured and see which one looks the best against your real feed.
 You can drag your photos into all sorts of arrangements to really play around with what will look best.
 This type of app is one of the main secrets behind amazing consistently themed feeds.

 By now you I will have hopefully narrowed down the pictures to one.
 Next, I open it up in Snapseed.
 This app is incredible and the reason I cancelled my Adobe package.